ingowald/optix7course/README.md

 additions that focus what rays to trace to add certain rendering effects.

-This simple example intentionally only adds soft shadows from area lights, but extending this to add reflections, refraction, diffuse bounces, better material models/BRDFs, etc., show from now on be rather straightforward.
+This simple example intentionally only adds soft shadows from area lights, but extending this to add reflections, refraction, diffuse bounces, better material models/BRDFs, etc., should from now on be straightforward.

-Please feel free to play with adding these examples... and share what you did!
+Please feel free to play with adding these examples ... and share what you did!

 ![Soft Shadows](./example10_softShadows/ex10.png)